Wie is de Mol? (Dutch TV series) season 23: Mole activity

 The following acts of sabotage were revealed in the finale:

 Gulden Middenweg: After he and Sarah escaped their box and determined the location to meet Rik at, Jurre insisted to leave immediately instead of staying behind to help other pairs answer their questions, preventing them from escaping their boxes and reaching the VOC Vegetable Garden.

 Toonaangevend: Jurre purposefully sang out of tune to get selected as a non-choir member by the judge, losing the €750 envelope the other group assigned to him.

 Propvol: Jurre took many photos in a non-optimal orientation.
-He also hid a photo of an elephant which could have been used as a prop to depict an elephant mural.
+He also hid a photo of an elephant which could have been a useful prop to depict the elephant mural.

 Per Definitie: Jurre was given the true definition of each Afrikaans word beforehand and created fake definitions in advance.
 He also selected Annick as his teammate for the assignment as she was also good at creating fake definitions, allowing the pair to trick teams the most times to claim the Jokers.

 Het Schip Ingaan: Jurre knew about the dilemma at the end of the assignment.
-Knowing that Daniel wanted to take the Jokers instead of the money, he pushed for himself, Daniel and Soy to be the group to present the answer to Rik, where they ultimately took the Jokers.
+Knowing that Daniël wanted to take the Jokers instead of the money, he pushed for the group of himself, Daniël and Soy to present the answer to Rik, where they ultimately took the Jokers.

 Padvinders: Jurre decided to enter the maze second to allow himself to collect as many remaining packing slips as possible.
 As he knew the location of the opponent, he followed the maze to the opponent to allow himself to get caught and lose the €450 he was holding.